The-Purple-Warehouse/the-purple-standard/properties/abilities/auto-center-line-pick-up.md

-# center-line-pick-up
+# auto-center-line-pick-up

 ## Definition
-The center-line-pick-up ability represents whether the robot can pick up game pieces from the center line during the autonomous period of the match.
+The auto-center-line-pick-up ability represents whether the robot can pick up game pieces from the center line during the autonomous period of the match.

 ## Values
 This property stores a boolean (true/false) value depending on whether or not the robot can pick up game pieces from the center line during the autonomous period of the match.